Professional Services Cash Flow Gap Calculator

 The Professional Services Billing Cycle Problem

-Professional services firms have a structural cash flow challenge: work is delivered continuously, but billing is periodic and payment is deferred.
-A lawyer completes 200 hours in January, bills on February 1st on net-30 terms — and doesn't receive payment until March.
-Meanwhile, associates, paralegals, rent, and subscriptions are due January 31st.
+Professional services firms have a structural cash flow challenge: work is delivered continuously, but billing is periodic.
+Payment is deferred.

 This gap compounds as the firm grows.
-A $2M firm with net-45 billing terms has $250,000+ of completed, unbilled or unpaid work at any given moment.
-A business line of credit turns that receivable into working capital without waiting for clients to pay.
+A $2M firm with net-45 terms has $250,000+ of completed work.

 Professional Services Billing Cycle

-The Professional Services Cash Flow Timeline Work Done Week 1 Invoice Sent Week 2–4 Payment Due Week 6–8 Cash Received Week 8–14 Payroll & Overhead Due NOW LOC bridges this entire gap — draw when needed, repay when client pays Retainer clients reduce the gap significantly — prioritize building retainer revenue
+The Professional Services Cash Flow Timeline Work Done Week 1 Invoice Sent Week 2–4 Payment Due Week 6–8 Cash Received Week 8–14 Payroll & Overhead Due NOW LOC bridges this entire gap, draw when needed, repay when client pays Retainer clients reduce the gap significantly, prioritize building retainer revenue

 Which Professional Services Firms Benefit Most